Last updated on June 30th, 2021.

-I stopped acting for many reasons, but they are best summarized in this post and this post.
+I stopped acting for many reasons, but they are best summarized in this post, this post, and this TikTok.
 As for the second question, I doubt it.
-I’ve got a lot going on right now–I’m writing novels, editing novels, keeping up this blog, and more.
+I’ve got a lot going on–I’m writing novels, working a full-time job, streaming on Twitch, and more.
 Acting isn’t really in the cards.
-As for the distant future, I’m not planning on it…but hey, if I ever published my novels and one got adapted into a movie, I wouldn’t mind appearing in it!
-So long as the role was appropriate.
+As for the distant future, I’m not planning on it…but if I ever publish my novels and one gets adapted into a movie (dreaming big here haha), I wouldn’t mind appearing in it!

 2) Are you in touch with any of your former castmates?

-Not very many of them, but I am in touch with a few online.
+I’m in touch with several of them online.
 We don’t talk often, but I’m always happy to interact with them when the occasion arises.
 Most of the people in my life are family members/loved ones, people I attended school with, and other friends made outside acting.

-I’m afraid I wouldn’t feel comfortable chatting with strangers over e-mail.
-First of all, there’s an imbalance–you know a lot more about me than I do about you, because you’ve seen me in a movie/TV, but I’ve never seen you before.
-That doesn’t mean I’m not open to chatting with new, friendly people, but I feel more comfortable doing it in a public setting.
-If you want to contact me, please do so in a mention over Twitter.
-Unless I feel like you’re asking me something too personal, I will be happy to respond.
+I wouldn’t feel comfortable if you’re a stranger.
+There’s an imbalance–you know more about me than I do about you, because you’ve seen me in a movie/TV, but I’ve never seen you before.
+That doesn’t mean I’m not open to chatting with new, friendly people, but I feel better doing it in a public setting.
+If you want to contact me, please do so in a mention over Twitter or during one of my streams in Twitch chat.
+If I see it, I’ll respond!

 I do have a link to a contact form above, which is for business inquiries only.

-Note: I don’t DM people I don’t know over Twitter or Instagram for the same reasons I won’t give out my e-mail.
+Note: I don’t DM people I don’t know over Twitter, Instagram, Twitch, or Discord for the same reasons I won’t give out my e-mail.

-My public social media presences include this blog, my Twitter account, my Instagram account, my Tumblr account, and my Litsy account (username: morganyork).
+My public social media presences include this blog, my Twitter account, my Instagram account, my Twitch account (and the Discord linked to it), my YouTube page, my Facebook page, my TikTok account, my GoodReads account, and my Tumblr account.
 Please note that these are my ONLY public accounts; any others you see are impersonators.
-I’m open to interacting with fans on all of these platforms.
-I also have a GoodReads account, but I don’t spend much time chatting with anyone on there.
-I also only tend to add real-life friends as friends on GoodReads.
-I have other online accounts, but those are private, and usually reserved for people I know personally.
-These private accounts include my Snapchat and Facebook, so please don’t try to contact me on those unless you know me personally.
+While I have other online accounts, those are private, and reserved for people I know personally.

-That depends on who you are.
-Are you a real-life friend of mine?
-If not, are you an online friend of mine (meaning I follow you across several social media sites, we’ve chatted multiple times, and we interact fairly regularly)?
-If you are in either of these groups and I feel like I have the time to commit to it, I’d be happy to beta read your novel or whatever it is that you want looked at.
-Honestly, though, if you’re in either of these groups, you probably know me well enough to not have to depend on my FAQ page for answers.
+Are you a friend of mine?
+If you are and I have the time to commit to it, I’d be happy to beta read your novel or whatever it is you want looked at.
+If you’re my friend, though, you probably know me well enough to just ask me directly.

-Please do not use my contact form to send me materials without asking me first.
-I will ignore it.
+Please do not use my contact form to send me materials.

-When I first joined Twitter, I decided to follow back everyone who asked me.
+When I joined Twitter, I followed back everyone who asked.
 I thought, “Why don’t more people do this?
 It’s a nice thing to do!”
 I quickly learned why.
-The more people I followed back, the more cluttered my newsfeed became with things I wasn’t necessarily interested in.
-Soon enough, I realized scrolling through my Twitter feed had become a chore.
-That wasn’t good, since I joined the website so I could participate in and learn more about its writing community.
-So I unfollowed a bunch of people and will now only follow people if they’re generating content I’m interested in seeing.
-This of course doesn’t mean the people I unfollowed weren’t saying delightful things in their own right–they just didn’t align with my interests and it made no sense for me to follow them.
+The more people I followed back, the more cluttered my newsfeed became with things I wasn’t interested in.
+Soon, I realized scrolling through my feed had become a chore.
+I will now only follow people if they’re generating content I’m interested in seeing.
+This doesn’t mean the people I unfollowed weren’t saying delightful things in their own right–they just didn’t align with my interests and it made no sense for me to follow them.

-13) Will you ever shut up about YA fiction/Leo Tolstoy/James Joyce/Audrey Hepburn/Paramore?
+14) Will you ever shut up about YA fiction/Paramore/Stardew Valley/Kingdom Hearts?